calaldees/blog/softwareEnginering/HackTime.md

     * Hack time!
         * An efficient use of (sometimes, a less productive) time

-If Hack Time is placed within normal print time, there is a tendency to use Hack Time for completing sprint tickets.
+If Hack Time is placed within normal sprint time, there is a tendency to use Hack Time for completing sprint tickets.
 Placing Hack Time in-between sprints could alleviate this.

 Examples of previous 'Hack Time' projects
 -----------------------------------------